wonderpl/dolly-web/docs/web_services/user.md

 The response lists content items, which may be either a video or a channel.

+Video items can contain an additional `starring_users` field which will list up to 3 users who starred the video.

 ```http
 HTTP/1.1 200 OK
 Content-Type: application/json